basavyr/163Lu-New-TSD4-Formalism/README.md

   * Compute the RMS for all approaches based on any parameter set and show these quantities properly.
 * A `least-squares-fit` procedure, in which the parameter set is found per each approach, such that the `RMS` between the theoretical and experimental data sets is minimal.

+The unified implementation stores the results in a single output file, which proves to be useful for visualizing the results and comparing the experimental and theoretical data sets.
+The output results can be seen [here](Reports/CPP_FIT_RESULTS.dat).

 ## Analysis of the potential strength parameter $V$ - `V.1`